frankierong101/MLOPs/README.md

 ```

 ## 1.
-First copy/get a key from "https://wandb.ai/authorize" to visualise the data down the line.
+First get a key from "https://wandb.ai/authorize" to visualise the data down the line.
 If you don't have an account you'd unfortunetely have to create one here "https://wandb.ai/site/"

 ## 2.
-Secondly enter codespace and go to the Dockerfile, from there insert the key right after the "=" on line 5
+Secondly, enter codespace and go to the Dockerfile, from there insert the key right after the "=" on line 5

 ## 3.
 Thirdly, open the terminal and run: